plwt/VoiceAssist/README.md

 - What is the news?
 - What is the weather?
 - Open terminal
+- Exit (or) Stop

 ## To Do

-1. add full code comments
-2. Add install requirements to .sh
+1. Add install .sh
-3. Make a clean up .sh
+2. Add a uninstall .sh